Course 1 provides

 - Discuss gender-related types of TBI in the wounded warrior.

-- Discuss the general medical effects other than TBI in blast induced injury.
+- Discuss the general medical effects other than TBI in blast-induced injury.

-- Discuss the consequences of repetitive blast induced head injury in the wounded warrior.
+- Discuss the consequences of repetitive blast-induced head injury in the wounded warrior.

-- Discuss the long-term outcomes relevant to blast induced TBI.
+- Discuss the long-term outcomes relevant to blast-induced TBI.

-C1-U2: Evidence-Based Assessment of the Wounded Warrior who has Sustained a TBI.
+Unit 2: Evidence-Based Assessment of the Wounded Warrior who has Sustained a TBI.

-- Outcomes of Blast Induced Injury
+- Outcomes of Blast-Induced Injury

-- Assessment of Traumatic Brain Injury
+- Assessment of TBI

 - TBI Evaluation and Treatment in the Veteran Population